-There are a plethora of live chat tools on the market these days, which are all different by their UX, looks and customization options.
+There is a plethora of live chat software on the market these days, which is all different by their UX, looks, and customization options.
 The installation process may also differ a little bit, but not much.

 Usually, after you’ve signed up, a tool will offer you a code snippet.
 You’d need to paste this code right before the closing </body> tag of every page that you want to have a live chat button on.
 That’s right – if you don’t want to have it on all of your pages, you just paste the code wherever you need and ignore the rest.

 People often think of a live chat button as something that only websites can have when in fact mobile apps can benefit from it a lot.
-Not only is it a great way to resolve users’ issues immediately, but also an additional channel for you to get in touch with them.
-By integrating a live chat button into your Android or iOS app you ensure higher customer service quality.
-This can be done with the help of HelpCrunch SDK.
+Not only is it a great way to resolve users’ issues immediately but also an additional channel for you to get in touch with them.

 When choosing chatting software, pay attention to their customization options in the first place.
 I mean you’d probably want your live chat button and the whole widget to look like an integral part of your website.
 To do so, you would have to change it dramatically – from its color and position on a website to custom images and proactive greetings.
 But more on this later.

-Pricing: free — $12 per team member per month (if billed annually)
+Pricing: free — $15 per team member per month (if billed monthly)

 HelpCrunch is an all-in-one customer support solution that offers a modern and fully customizable live chat widget among many other things.
 To my very subjective and biased taste, it’s one of the best-looking chat buttons — slick and modern and is not overloaded with redundant elements.